michaelrsweet/michaelrsweet.github.com/mmd/index.md

 file and accompanying header file.  `mmd` mostly conforms to the CommonMark version of markdown syntax with the following exceptions:

-- Embedded HTML markup and entities are explicitly not supported or allowed; the reason for this is to better support different kinds of output from the markdown "source", including XHTML, man, and `xml2rfc`.
+- Embedded HTML markup and entities are explicitly not supported or allowed;
+  the reason for this is to better support different kinds of output from the markdown "source", including XHTML, man, and `xml2rfc`.

+- Link reference definitions are not supported; these probably will be supported in a future version of the parsing code but will need explicit support in any output code to resolve the references.

+- Link titles are silently ignored.

 - Thematic breaks using a mix of whitespace and the separator character are not supported ("* * * *", "-- -- -- --", etc.); these could conceivably be added
   but did not seem particularly important.
-- Link titles are silently ignored.

 In addition, <code>mmd</code> supports a couple (otherwise undocumented) CommonMark extensions:

 - Metadata as used by Jekyll and other web markdown solutions.

 - "@" links which resolve to headings within the file.

 I'm providing `mmd` as open source under the "new" 2-clause BSD license which